david-chen0/OptionsTracker/README.md

 TODOs:
-Add a delete button for the contracts.
-It should be like a red X next to the contract in the table and when it's clicked, it first gives a warning then it deletes if user hits yes

-Make input fields clear/reset when add position is hit

 Figure out how the website should be arranged(where to put the tables, where to put the add contract form, etc)

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc